-Bespoke dark brickwork provides a striking façade for Urban Mesh Design’s ‘Volcano House’.
+Bespoke dark brickwork provides a striking façade for Urban Mesh Design’s ‘Volcano House’, winner of the Innovation award at the Brick Awards 2018.
 An abandoned, 3.7-metre-wide site in Shoreditch, east London, has been infilled with the 220-square-metre home for architect and practice director Oliver Lazarus and his family.
 The house is located on Coate Street, a pedestrian thoroughfare that runs east to west between Oval Space and Haggerston Park.

 The ground floor of the dwelling is planned around a large pear tree set within a glazed courtyard containing guest accommodation and an airy, open-ceilinged studio space for Lazarus’ yoga and health practitioner partner.
 The interiors of the home have been playfully designed to suit the desires and personalities of Lazarus and his family.
 In the main dining space sliding pastel green kitchen units are complemented by a cantilevered sea-blue wrap-around leather banquette and reclaimed peach church pew.
 Glass doors disappear into walls, neon hearts glow, and stairs become periscopes.
 A strategically placed step in the master bathroom puts the 6’3” and 4’11” couple at equal heights when facing double stone sinks, while also providing access to a secluded street-facing bamboo terrace.

 Circulation spaces on the upper floors have been made wide enough to accommodate music, games and homework spaces.
 Despite the narrow plot, just 3.7 by 20 metres, and flank walls to neighbouring properties, the house is suffused with natural light, much of which comes from glazed recesses – the result of extensive party wall and rights-of-light negotiations.